 Currently, she is engaged in research on how to implement an anti-oppressive framework in child welfare that is used by various Children’s Aid Societies in Ontario.
 As principal and co-principal investigator, Yee has been awarded a number of external peer-reviewed research grants, including from the CIHR and Institute of Neurosciences, Mental Health and Addiction for a study titled Striving for Best Practices and Equitable Mental Health Care Access for Racialised Communities in Toronto, and from Canadian Heritage and Human Resources and Skills Development for a project titled Examining Systemic and Individual Barriers by Ethno-Racial Minority Social Workers in Mainstream Agencies: A Community Project.

 Yee has received a number of awards at Toronto Metropolitan University (formerly Ryerson), in the community and internationally.
 In 2017, she received the Dean’s Teaching Award.
-In 2002, she received the Professor of the Year Award for her excellence in research, teaching, and scholarship at Ryerson University.
+In 2002, she received the Professor of the Year Award for her excellence in research, teaching, and scholarship at Toronto Metropolitan University.
 In 2008, she was co-awarded the Ontario Association of Social Workers’ Social Work Leaders Award for her contribution to the creation of the Internationally Educated Social Work Professionals Bridging Program, a partnership between the School of Social Work and the G. Raymond Chang School of Continuing Education.
 In 2013-2014, she received the Best Conceptual Article designation from Social Work Education: An International Journal for a co-authored article: Is Anti-Oppression Teaching in Canadian Schools of Social Work a Form of Neo-Liberalism?